craigmaloney/pygame_book/source/chapter1/index.rst

 |USEREVENT       |code                 |
 +----------------+---------------------+

 We'll talk about the other event types and how to handle them later in the book but for now this list should give you a good idea of the sorts of events that Pygame handles.
 Not only are Joysticks, Keyboards, and Mice given events but also events for whether the window was resized or contains focus.
 There's also a USEREVENT that we'll find useful for triggering other parts of our code.

-Let's step through the code itself to see what is happening:
+Let's step through the code to see what is happening:

 .. literalinclude:: program3.py
     :language: python